-Join Caleb Smith for an in-depth discussion in this video Defining Django models, part of Up and Running with Python and Django.
+Join Caleb Smith for an in-depth discussion in this video Defining Django models, part of Learning Python and Django (2015).

 Now that the structure of our Django project is in place, we're ready to start building out our project.
 For this course, we'll build a small project that tracks the inventory of a store.
 For this reason, we'll change the name of our app from "firstapp" to "inventory" so that its purpose is clear.
 To accomplish this there are two steps.
 First, we'll rename the folder firstapp to inventory.
 Now we open the settings.py file inside of the first Django folder and change the installed app setting.
 On line 40 we have 'firstapp' and we'll change this to 'inventory'.